Treacher Collins syndrome

 - Treacher Collins-Franceschetti syndrome

 People with Treacher Collins syndrome often have eyes that slant downward, sparse eyelashes, and a notch in the lower eyelids called a coloboma.
-Some affected individuals have additional eye abnormalities that can lead to vision loss.
-This condition is also characterized by absent, small, or unusually formed ears.
-Defects in the middle ear (which contains three small bones that transmit sound) cause hearing loss in about half of cases.
+Some people have additional eye abnormalities that can lead to vision loss.
+The condition is also characterized by absent, small, or unusually formed ears.
+Defects in the middle ear (which contains three small bones that transmit sound) cause hearing loss in about half of affected people.
 People with Treacher Collins syndrome usually have normal intelligence.